howtosteps/nginx-docker/docs/copy-nginx-conf.md

-# test
+# Copy Nginx Configuration file
-The first step is to get nginx configuation file `default.conf` from a running image.
-Go to your project directory for nginx
+The first step is to get a sample nginx configuation file `default.conf` from a base image.
+For this project, we will use Docker Hub's latest image:`nginx'.

+Create & go to your project folder `nginx-docker`
 ```
 PS C:\Users\aniru> cd ~\workspace\github\nginx-docker
 ```